vidister/gimp-web/content/news/2017-02-27_Mitch-interview-WilberWeek2017.md

 <br>
 _J: Where do you see GIMP 20 years from now?_

-**M:** It will probably end up in a pile of bits rotting in some corner.
-But maybe I was thinking the same 20 years ago, so you never know.
+**M:** It will probably end up in a pile of bits rotting in some corner, but I may have been thinking the same 20 years ago, so you never know.

 ## A hacker ##

 _J: What do you think of Free Software?_

-**M:** It's the way to go.
-But everybody has to use the software which is available for a task, so for some tasks, you have no choice but using something that's not exactly free.
+**M:** It's the way to go, but you need to use the software which is available for a task, so for some tasks you have no choice but to use something that's not exactly free.

 For example: *[pointing to nomis trying to make a label printer work on a GNU/Linux distribution]* if you were using the closed-source driver for that, it would